 Many high-performance enthusiasts have a garage full of tools, but why would anyone stash a can of shaving cream, fish scale, paper clip, vanity mirror, baking soda, freezer bags, hair dryer, coat hanger, or turkey baster in their toolbox?
-Although these household items don’t seem to have a place in the garage or at the race track, all of them can actually be very helpful in an instant.
+Although these seeming random items don’t seem to have a place in the garage or at the race track, all of them can actually be very helpful household remedies in an instant.

 Every time you install a set of cylinder heads onto an assembled short block, you may be unknowingly dropping cooling system deposits into the cylinders.
 Although the cylinder head may have been thoroughly cleaned, it’s not uncommon for cooling system deposits to remain in the water jackets, and each time the heads are installed (or removed), these deposits can fall into the cylinders, doing harm to the cylinders and rings.
 This is of particular concern on engines with cylinder head studs where the heads have to be literally wrestled past the studs.
 Many engine builders avoid this by rotating the short block 90 deg. on the engine stand prior to installing each head.
 Another method involves wiping SHAVING CREAM over the deck surface, effectively sealing the water jackets and preventing contaminants from falling into the cylinders.
 It’s simple, effective, and the shaving cream doesn’t hurt a thing.